Irminones: Classical

+The name Irminones or Hermiones comes from three classical sources.

-Pomponius Mela, in his Description of the World (III.3.31) described the Hermiones as the farthest people of Germania, beyond both the Cimbri and Teutones who lived on the Codanus sinus, which is understood today to have been his name for the Baltic Sea and Kattegat, although it was described by him as a very large bay filled with islands, east of the Elbe river.
+The oldest is Pomponius Mela.
+In his Description of the World (III.3.31) he described the Hermiones as the farthest people of Germania, beyond both the Cimbri and Teutones who lived on the Codanus sinus, which is understood today to have been his name for the Baltic Sea and Kattegat, although it was described by him as a very large bay filled with islands, east of the Elbe river.
 Still farther east Mela describes the Sarmatians whom he places west of the Vistula, and then the Scythians whom he places east of the Vistula.

-Pliny's Natural History (4.100) claimed that the Irminones included the Suebi, Hermunduri, Chatti, and Cherusci.
+Secondly, Pliny in his Natural History (4.100) described the Irminones as an inland group of Germani, and included the Suebi, Hermunduri, Chatti, and Cherusci.